Insights

 • What are the best hotels in Kuala Kangsar?

-Kangsar Hotel is a very popular hotel in Kuala Kangsar, with a score of 7.0 from 162 reviews.
-Hotel Casuarina@Kuala Kangsar (8.3 from 650 reviews) and Sayong Resort (7.5 from 461 reviews) are also highly rated Kuala Kangsar hotels based on recent feedback from HotelsCombined users.
+The Shop Hotel is a very popular hotel in Kuala Kangsar, with a score of 8.5 from 50 reviews.
+Pz Hotel (7.9 from 295 reviews) and Kangsar Hotel (7.6 from 153 reviews) are also highly rated Kuala Kangsar hotels based on recent feedback from HotelsCombined users.

-• How much do hotels in Kuala Kangsar cost?
+• How many hotels are there in Kuala Kangsar?

 Find better results for your stay in Kuala Kangsar